+Earn a diploma in social science and study overseas.
 Choose from a wide range of social sciences fields such as counselling, social work, history, psychology and urban planning.
 Our Diploma is offered over eight courses and gives you the option to tailor your studies to suit your interests.

 This program is only available to international students.

 DurationFull-time or equivalent part-time Only a full-time option is available to international students on a Student visa.
 Online programs are not available to Student visa holders.

 Complete 8 courses (96 units) from the School of Law and Society.

 Note: Program structures are subject to change.
-Not all USC courses are available on every USC campus.
+Not all UniSC courses are available on every UniSC campus.